-The McGee Gallery brings ideas and objects together in new ways that highlight the breadth and depth of the museum’s permanent collection.
+Exhibitions in the McGee Gallery bring ideas and objects together in new ways, highlighting the breadth and depth of the Art Museum’s permanent collection:

-The McGee Gallery rotates every fall and spring, offering new thematic exhibits drawn from the Art Museum’s holdings of more than 4,000 objects in diverse mediums.
+The McGee Gallery rotates every fall and spring with new thematic exhibitions drawn from the Art Museum’s holdings of more than 4,000 objects in diverse mediums.